 Therefore, it was somewhat hard to envision the situation in provinces just a few hundred kilometers to the north and northeast, which have been enduring droughts these past several months.

-Due to the dry spells afflicting several heavily agricultural provinces in Mainland China beginning late last year, fertilizer manufacturers have been negatively impacted by the subsequent drying up in new orders.
+Due to the dry spells afflicting several heavily agricultural provinces beginning late last year, fertilizer manufacturers have been negatively impacted by the subsequent drying up in orders.

 "One of the major reasons for our first-quarter performance was the drought in Anhui, Jiangsu, Shandong and other provinces.
 Farmers in these regions are major downstream clients of ours, and when the rains stop, planting slows and so do new fertilizer orders,” said Xie Dingzhong, executive chairman & CEO of Anchun.

-Although this impacted Anchun and all of its peers equally, Mr. Xie was confident that this was a one-off weather-related phenomenon that would turn around when the rains resumed to normal levels.
+Although this impacted Anchun and all of its peers, Mr. Xie was confident that this weather-related phenomenon that would turn around when the rains resumed to normal levels.